lou-pruitt/js-practice/practice09/README.md

-## Fitting words
+## One to Multi

-Build a function that takes in a string and an array of strings.
-The function should output an array of strings that contain the same letters as the single input string.
+Build a function that sorts an array into a multidimensional array grouped by data type

-- Write a function that takes two parameters
+- Write a function that takes one parameter
-	- Parameter 1 - A string
-	- Parameter 2 - An array of strings
+	- Parameter 1 - An array of anything
-- The function should output all the words from the input array (parameter 2) that have the same letters as the first parameter.
-IE 'cat' has 'c','a', and 't', and all words that have 'c','a', and 't' will be included.
+- The function should output a multidimensional array grouped by data type
 - Example:
-	- `var myArray = ['cat','caterpillar','whale','accurate','smile','cactus','cute'];`
+	- `var myArray = ['hello', 34, true, false, 'goodbye', 56, 12, '25', true];`
-	- `fittingWords('cat', myArray);`
+	- `groupArray(myArray);`
-	- Output - `['cat','caterpillar','accurate','cactus']`
+	- Output - `[['hello, 'goodbye', '25'], [34, 56, 12], [true, false, true]]`